meherett/python-hdwallet/README.md

 [![Coverage Status](https://coveralls.io/repos/github/meherett/python-hdwallet/badge.svg?branch=master)](https://coveralls.io/github/meherett/python-hdwallet?branch=master)

 Python-based library for the implementation of a hierarchical deterministic wallet generator for more than 140+ multiple cryptocurrencies.
-It allows the handling of multiple coins, multiple accounts, external and internal chains per account and millions of addresses per the chain.
+It allows the handling of multiple coins, multiple accounts, external and internal chains per account and millions of addresses per chain.

 For more info see the BIP specs.